 Universally needed and enjoyed.
 Single males are typical clientele for professional cuddlers, and the media portrays them as sad, pathetic losers.
 While we do have clients who are single and male, many of our clients are women who are happily married with children.
 People undergoing duress and those in good physical/mental health alike have benefited from our services.

 Carefully designed.
 We’ve spent hundreds of hours refining what we do.
 Every detail of our session is imbued with meaning and significance.
 Karuna Sessions has crafted a 5-step process (Intiation, Introduction, Immerson, Integration and Completion) that is slow, smooth, and guided by compassionate practitioners.
 Clients remember, analyze and integrate the experience long after they walk out the front door.

 Different interpersonal dynamics.
 One of the biggest criticisms of professional cuddling is that it’s easy to misconstrue as a romantic or sexual experience.
 With our model of two practitioners/one client, this dynamic is out of the picture.
-It more closely resembles a pair of attendants waiting on a nobleperson than two people having a romantic encounter.
-The client's internal experience is prioritized over the external interaction with the practitioners. allowing for maximum immersion.
+It more closely resembles a pair of attendants waiting on a nobleperson than three people having a romantic encounter.
+The client's internal experience is prioritized over the external interaction with the practitioners, allowing for maximum immersion.